Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Task Priors: Model Evaluation on Infinitely Many Tasks

 \subsection{A Distribution Over Target Labels}

-Building on the kernel view from Theorem \ref{thm:unconstrained}, we now introduce a prior distribution over label graphs $\mG$ that reflects the likelihood of different downstream tasks.
-Instead of manually selecting or training probes on individual benchmarks, we define a measure over all possible $\mathbf G$ matrices, weighted by alignment with a pretrained feature kernel $\mathbf K$.
-This {\em Task Prior} allows us to compute expectations and variances of kernel alignment scores in closed form, or to efficiently sample realistic downstream targets without training additional classifiers.
-To achieve this, a practical solution is to define a distribution over possible labelings which assigns a higher probability to more realistic scenarios that might be encountered in real-world applications.
-This will allow us to look into the average performance of our model, but also have the ability to look into other statistical properties.
+Building on Theorem \ref{thm:unconstrained}, we can now introduce a prior distribution over label graphs $\mG$ that reflects the likelihood of different downstream tasks.
+To achieve this, we define a measure over all possible $\mathbf G$ matrices, weighted by alignment with a pretrained feature kernel $\mathbf K$.
+This will assign a higher probability to more realistic scenarios that might be encountered in real-world applications.
+This {\em Task Prior} allows us to compute expectations and variances of kernel alignment scores in closed form, and to efficiently sample realistic downstream targets without training additional classifiers.